 As an accomplished media executive and educator, Wright felt compelled to lend his voice to the racial justice movement that followed the murder of George Floyd and too many other Black citizens.
-In his open letter about race, he called on leaders to get on board.
+In his open letter on race, he called on leaders to get on board.
 Many answered the call, including his own CEO at WPP where he initiated and now serves on its task force on race.
 Soon after, Wright successfully curated and launched blacklist100 – which includes an e-book and site developed in three weeks – to highlight extraordinary Black talent and thought leaders who speak at conferences and advise organizations across the world.
 He was also invited to serve on the newly created AdAge U.S. Diversity Council.

 “I’ve been afforded the time and space to dream big.
 Many Black people aren’t as lucky to have that or able to take the career risks I’ve been able to take in pursuit of my dreams.
 That creates a heavy burden of duty,” says Wright.
 “Like most Black people who have experienced racism since childhood, I’ve become an expert at spotting when it’s both active and passive and I have a trove of stories.
 But rather than discussing those wounds, this moment in history is about what I/we can and must do to create lasting change.”